Aesculus pavia L.

-Stems - Woody, to 4m.
+Stems - Woody, to 5 m.
 Tree-like with single trunk or shrub-like with multiple stems.

 Leaves - Opposite, petiolate, palmately compound with 5 leaflets.
 Leaflets oblanceolate to obovate, acute to acuminate, toothed, glabrous to sparsely above and below.
 Petioles reddish, glabrous to somewhat pubescent.

 Flowers - Corolla red.
 Petals 4, unequal.
 Styles long protruding from corolla.
 Stamens included or slightly longer than corolla.

 Fruits - Smooth, punctate, slightly longer than broad, to 5cm in diameter.